Azure/bicep-types-az/generated/web/microsoft.web/2021-01-01/types.md

 * **id**: string (ReadOnly): Resource Id.
 * **kind**: string: Kind of resource.
 * **name**: string (ReadOnly): Resource Name.
-* **properties**: [AzureActiveDirectoryRegistrationProperties](#azureactivedirectoryregistrationproperties): AzureActiveDirectoryRegistration resource specific properties
+* **properties**: [schemas:231_properties](#schemas231properties): AzureActiveDirectoryRegistration resource specific properties
 * **type**: string (ReadOnly): Resource type.

-## AzureActiveDirectoryRegistrationProperties
+## schemas:231_properties
 ### Properties
 * **clientId**: string: The Client ID of this relying party application, known as the client_id.
 This setting is required for enabling OpenID Connection authentication with Azure Active Directory or other 3rd party OpenID Connect providers.
 More information on OpenID Connect: http://openid.net/specs/openid-connect-core-1_0.html
 * **clientSecretCertificateThumbprint**: string: An alternative to the client secret, that is the thumbprint of a certificate used for signing purposes.
 This property acts as